-Massage oil for pain; If you want to try these oils for yourself then blend 3 out of the 8 oils that you want to use for your condition.
-Blend 4-6 drops of essential oil in 10ml a carrier oil such as, coconut oil that has analgesic properties and can help to reduce pain and skin inflammation.
+Massage oil for pain; If you want to try these oils for yourself then blend 3 out of the 9 oils that you want to use for your condition.
+Blend 4-6 drops of essential oil in 10 to 15mls of carrier oil such as, coconut oil that has analgesic properties and can help to reduce pain and skin inflammation.
 It also helps the healing properties of essential oils to penetrate the skin deeper to get to deeper pain.
 Use where you have pain and rub in to the effective area.

 Bath soak put 4-6 drops of essential oil in a hot bath.
 It’s a good idea to mix the essential oil drops in a small amount of carrier oil, almond milk, coconut milk first and then add to the bath.
 This helps the oil to disperse within the bath and stops the oil from just floating on the top of the water.